Antwi-tech/Nkwa_RealEstate_Management_System/README.md

    ```
 4. **Interact** via the menu-driven CLI.
 View/write data in the `Menu/` directory files.

 ---

-## ✍️ Author & Contact

-Developed by Nkwa Real Estate Ltd (Jephthah Antwi and team) for offline-capable financial tracking and analysis — built for affordability and technical transparency.

-Here’s the **updated README** section with the **DSA performance results** you provided, including a detailed explanation of what they imply about your system's efficiency and use of custom data structures:

----

 ## 🧪 📊 DSA Performance Benchmark

-The system includes an in-built **performance testing module** (`DSAPerformanceTest`) that benchmarks the custom data structures used throughout the application.
+The system includes an in-built **performance testing module** (`DSAPerformanceTest`) that benchmarks
+the custom data structures used throughout the application.

 ### ⚙️ Benchmark Results (10,000 Elements Unless Noted)